yamlspace/ansible-collection-linux/roles/openssh_client/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If falset, see <http://www.gnu.org/licenses/>.